rackerlabs/support-how-to/content/cloud-servers/base-service-commands-in-Centos-7.md

 type: article
 created_date: '2020-05-26'
 created_by: Matthew Brown
-last_modified_date:
+last_modified_date: '2020-05-28'
-last_modified_by:
+last_modified_by: 'Cat Lookabaugh'
 product: Cloud Servers
 product_url: cloud-servers
 ---

-This article describes how to manage services using **systemd**.
+This article describes how to manage services by using **systemd**.

 ### Introduction

-Many modern Linux operating systems available at Rackspace, such as Centos 7 and later and Ubuntu 16.04, have adopted **systemd** as a system manager, so you might want to know the ins and outs of how to use it to manage your applications.
+Many modern Linux&reg; operating systems available at Rackspace, such as Centos&reg; 7 and later and Ubuntu&reg; 16.04, adopted **systemd** as a system manager.
+So you might want to know the ins and outs of how to use it to manage your applications.

 ### Use `systemctl`

 When you use **systemd** to manage applications, you use the command `systemctl`.
-The following sections describe sever of this comand's functions.
+The following sections describe several of this command's functions.

 #### Start and stop services